TrustyJAID/Trusty-cogs-archive/README.md

 >Faces - Find your own Japanese style emoji face courtesy of the CIA.

->Rainbow - a cog to change the colour of a role every 2-5 minutes.

 >REKT - a command to see how rekt someone is.

 >Pillconvert - a cog to upload any colour pill image.